nubenetes/awesome-kubernetes/docs/mkdocs.md

 - [opensource.com: An introduction to Markdown](https://opensource.com/article/19/9/introduction-markdown)
 - [github.blog: Include diagrams in your Markdown files with Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) A picture tells a thousand words.
 Now you can quickly create and edit diagrams in markdown using words with Mermaid support in your Markdown files.
 - [theverge.com: Google Docs is getting more Markdown support](https://www.theverge.com/2022/3/29/23002138/google-docs-markdown-support-formatting-update)
+- [popsci.com: Google’s expanded Markdown feature could change how you work](https://www.popsci.com/diy/use-markdown-google/) Google has expanded support for Markdown in Google Docs, Slides, and Drawings, and if you don’t understand what that means, that’s ok.
+If you do, you probably have had one of two reactions: “Cool, but that’s not enough” or “I’ll never use that.”
+You might be right in either case, but you should give Markdown a chance.
+You might just have the perfect use for it.

 ## GitHub Pages
 - [pages.github.com](https://pages.github.com/)